The Netherlands is often called a ‘bike paradise’. Despite this, there are 53 (!!) different ways you can get fined while biking in the Netherlands.

-To ensure that you avoid making your biking trip as unnecessarily expensive as mine here’s a basic guide to Dutch fines while cycling.
+To ensure that your biking trip doesn’t become as unnecessarily expensive as mine, here’s a basic guide to Dutch fines while cycling.

 Cycling in the dark without bike lights is probably the most common reason for getting a fine.
-Like me, many people forget to buy new bike lights.
-You also need to have both front and back lights for it to count, otherwise, you still get a €55 fine.
-On top of all this, you can get a €35 fine for not having reflectors on your bike.
+Like me, many people forget to buy new bike lights. 😅 You need to have both front and back lights for it to count, otherwise, you will still get a €55 fine.
+On top of all this, you can get a €35 fine for not having reflectors on your bike!

-On the bright side (as the officer that fined me also said), bike lights are only like €3 or €4 in Jumbo or HEMA.
-A pretty small price to pay for safety right?
+On the bright side (as the officer who fined me also said), bike lights are only like €3 or €4 in Jumbo or HEMA.
+A pretty small price to pay for safety, right?

 Pro tip: Don’t put the little lights you buy in the flickering light function!
 This nifty little trick can also result in a fine of €55.

 This one is a little more self-evident.
-Clearly you shouldn’t step in any kind of vehicle drunk, and in the Netherlands this includes cycling.
+Clearly you shouldn’t step into any kind of vehicle drunk — and in the Netherlands this includes cycling.
 According to the police, you can be fined €100 for having anything over 235 ugl (0.54 profile) of alcohol.
 This translates to roughly two and a half beers, so watch out!
 In addition to this, you can get a €85 fine for not cooperating with the alcohol test.